Updated: Jan 29

 10. THERE'S ALWAYS AN AGENDA

 According to Webster's Dictionary an agenda is "A list or outline of things to be considered or done" or "an underlying often ideological plan or program".
 In the case of local news reporting it's both.
 When it comes to reporting an event certain criteria has to be met; Who is involved?
 Who does it affect?
 Will the most people find it interesting?
 Is it worth the time to report on?
+Will it serve the public good?
 In our second episode of the Community Focus Update we recorded our program in the back of a fire truck and spoke with firefighters about a fundraiser that pays for education material for area schools that teach students about fire safety.
+Advocating for citizens to donate to this cause is definitely dripping with an agenda.
 Sure we could have easily gave the story 30 seconds and a graphic but how interesting or fun is that?

 9. WE PREFER TO INTERVIEW CERTAIN PEOPLE OVER OTHERS